4 DAYS FROM $1,399

 Few places other than Barbados blend calypso music and cricket so seamlessly, thanks to its rich British heritage.
-This is one of the Caribbean’s most stunning islands, as you’ll have ample time to discover during a stay here.
+This is one of the Caribbean’s most stunning islands, as you’ll have ample time to discover during your stay here.
 Your explorations begin in the island’s northern reaches at Animal Flower Cave, the only accessible sea cave on the island.
 After admiring its beauty, stop in Tent Bay at the Atlantis Historic Inn.
 You might spot faraway fishing boats hauling in their catch as you relax in the warm sun over a refreshing drink.
 At St. John’s Parish Church, perched 800 feet above the sea, enjoy stunning views of the ocean and the town of St. John.
-One of the island’s most fascinating residents was a descendant of the Byzantine Imperial family, today buried in the cemetery here after his 1678 death.
+One of the island’s most fascinating residents was a descendant of the Byzantine Imperial family and was buried in the cemetery here after his 1678 death.
 Conclude your tour with lunch at Sunbury House, dating to 1650.
 This grand manse is brimming with antiques and echoes of plantation life, including the Caribbean’s largest collection of carriages and some of the first optical machinery in the West Indies.
-You’ll anchor overnight in Bridgetown which, together with its Garrison, is a UNESCO World Heritage Site.
+You’ll anchor overnight in Bridgetown, which together with its Garrison, is a UNESCO World Heritage Site.

-The rest of the afternoon and evening is yours to enjoy — check with our Concierge for suggestions on what to see and do in Barbados.
+The rest of the afternoon and evening are yours to enjoy — check with our Concierge for suggestions on what to see and do in Barbados.
 Perhaps you’ll lounge on one of its warm white-sand beaches, or explore Bridgetown’s history on a stroll around the Careenage, the city’s original harbour around the Constitution River.
 This evening, we’ve invited some talented performers on board to regale you with lively entertainment.

 Experience the magnificence of Harrison’s Cave